Improved medications have helped many people with HIV live longer, but treating older adults with HIV presents some unique challenges.

 HIV drugs increase the risk of certain conditions, such as high cholesterol and triglycerides, kidney stones, pancreatitis, and liver disease.
 Plus, the volume and range of medications that older people take also increases the risk of drug interaction.

 Another issue is getting people to remember to take all of their medications.
+Regimens involve multiple drugs and can be complicated and time-consuming.

 One of the most common reasons people with HIV do not take their medications is because they forget.
-Forgetting to take medications can be very serious for someone with HIV.
+Forgetting to take medications can be serious for someone with HIV.
 Taking medications on a regular basis helps maintain or decrease the amount of the virus in the body, called viral load.

 The decrease in viral load improves overall health and quality of life.
 Evidence from one study found that people who took their medications 95% or more of the time spent less time in the hospital, and had fewer infections, and deaths.

-There is good news, however, on two fronts.
+There is good news, however, on 2 fronts.
 Those who take their medication have a better chance of getting a positive response.
 And older adults may experience the same benefits from treatment as do younger people.
 Seniors also may demonstrate adherence because they may be more used to medication routines.

 Also, new regimens are helping people get a better handle on their health.
 These include taking less pills per day, which makes it easier to adhere to treatment plans.